 |Grapefruit Seed Extract||I added 30 drops per gallon of water every day when I changed the water.||The idea with this is that it supposed to help the immune system, kind of like apple cider vinegar.
 I couldn’t tell much from this, but my chickens did recover.
 It definitely didn’t hurt and could have helped.|

-I now use it, along with the oregano oil, as an immune booster in their water.
-We have a five gallon bucket for water, and I add one tablespoon.
+I now use it as an immune booster in their water in the winter months especially when mild flare ups were mostly likely.
+We have a five gallon bucket for water, and I add one tablespoon for that five gallons.

 |Clean Dry Coop||As soon as we found out what we were dealing with, my husband and I stripped down the coop and cleaned it from top to bottom.
 My husband vacuumed any dust in the nooks and crannies and in the rafters.||This worked, but it’s critical to keep it up, like forever.
 You have to make sure you have really good ventilation, and you just have to keep the coop really clean.
 In the late winter, after everyone seemed to be healed up and over the respiratory illness, we had some really damp cold weather, like swampy and miserable.
 The coop got a little damp because we forgot to open up the front vents, and two chickens started sneezing and gurgling again.
 Keeping the coop super clean and dry for the rest of ever seems to be critical.|

 I think the moral to this story is to not give up hope, even if your entire flock gets really sick.
 I have some really old hens who took a long time to get well.
 Both of my hens who had the antibiotics were older and relapsed pretty hard.
 They were both sick for nearly three months!
 But you would never know it now.
-They are happy and healthy now.
+They are happy and healthy now, and I am updating this content over 2 and 1/2 years later!

 As a testament to the success of these treatments, last summer, we let several of our broody hens raise babies.
 I was very worried about what might happen.
 Of course, these babies could never leave our property, as our flock is closed forever, but the babies all did very well.
 When the weather turned cold, the young chickens did get some very mild symptoms with a little sneezing and coughing, but the symptoms passed rather quickly and with no treatment beyond my preventative measures that have now become my habits.
 Their immunity is being built, and that’s really what beating this is all about, I think.